Fancy a stroll in a herb garden? Then follow me on!

 Welcome to Heaven on Earth.

-Herb garden and organic natural herbal products exclusively made in Cyprus, in this small place managed by Caroline.
+Herb garden and organic natural herbal products are exclusively made in Cyprus, in this small place managed by Caroline.

 The amount of love that went into turning this small house and a bit of garden into a place to relax is evident on every step.